wsgavin/osxinit/README.md

 ## `nvm install node`

 When set -e is set my script will exit as `nvm install node` seems to exit with something other than 0.
 Need to investigate.

+> TODO: Add duti and file association for markdown/MacDown